Harrison Middleton University Fellowship in Ideas 2021 for Emerging Scholars (Stipend available)

 The successful applicant to the HMU Fellowship in Ideas will enjoy the following benefits:

-- The opportunity to participate in Socratic discussions with university faculty.
+- The opportunity to participate in virtual Socratic discussions with university faculty.

 - Online publication in the HMU Blog and HMU: Dialogues.

 - At the conclusion of the Fellowship term, a complimentary library of five Great Books Foundation publications.

 - Have received a Bachelor’s, Master’s or Doctoral degree (in any field).